 With only 3.2 million people sprawled across the vast, desolate landscape, Mongolia is one of the world’s most sparsely populated countries

 Years of brutal civil war and extensive flooding in some regions, mean that Mozambique has barely 2,000 miles of reasonably paved roads

-MAF is making preparations to fly and to help improve the airstrip infrastructure in that country.
+MAF is making preparations to improve aviation infrastructure in Myanmar.